Retinoblastoma: Symptoms, Causes, Testing, Treatment

 Treatment of Retinoblastoma

 People with retinoblastoma often experience a variety of long-term visual field defects after receiving treatment.
 The defects are related to the size of the tumor, its location, and the method of treatment administered.
 One study of visual acuity following treatment with systemic chemotherapy and focal ophthalmic therapy was conducted in forty children and involved fifty-four of their eyes.
-After a follow-up of sixty-eight months, twenty-seven of the children had a final visual acuity of 20/40 or better, while some children had eyes with a final visual acuity of 20/200 or better.
-The clinical factors that predicted visual acuity of 20/40 or better were a tumor margin of at least 3 millimeters from the foveola and optic disk, as well as an absence of sub-retinal fluid.
+After a follow-up of sixty-eight months, twenty-seven of the children had a final visual acuity of 20/40 or better, while some had eyes with a final visual acuity of 20/200 or better.
+The clinical factors that predicted visual acuity of 20/40 or better were a tumor margin of at least 3 millimeters from the foveola and optic disk and an absence of sub-retinal fluid.

 Systemic carboplatin is commonly used in the treatment of retinoblastoma.
 There has been some concern about hearing loss in this form of therapy.
 A recent analysis of one hundred and sixty-four children who received treatment with six cycles of carboplatin-containing therapy demonstrated no loss of hearing among children who had an average initial audiogram.